Skip to main content

 New research from Jackson Physician Search and LocumTenens.com explores the concept of purpose in medicine and its impact on how physicians feel about their jobs.
 Overall the data provides hope that while the system itself continues to face significant challenges, the people who work within it are there because they felt a calling to help others, and most still find meaning in their work.
 This is good news, as the data also suggests that a sense of purpose lends itself to greater resiliency and higher engagement levels — meaning clinicians with a strong sense of purpose are generally happier at work and better equipped to manage the many challenges they face.

-The survey, conducted in January 2025, reveals what drives clinicians to pursue the field of medicine — and what keeps them going.
+The research, conducted by Jackson Physician Search and LocumTenens.com in January 2025, reveals what drives clinicians to pursue the field of medicine — and what keeps them going.
 More than 1,200 physicians and advanced practice providers answered questions about finding purpose in medicine.
 The goal of this research was to truly understand…is medicine still a calling?

 Key Findings